miker704/Strife/README.md

   * ```AJAX``` to communicate with ```PostgreSQL``` Server in addition to sending and retrieving data in ```JSON``` format.
   * ```Node.js``` for libraries including ```@rails/actioncable``` for handling ```Rails ActionCable WebSockets```.
   * ```WebRTC``` API for enabling the ability to allow both video and audio calling between users.
+  * ```Material UI``` library (modern) for implementing  and designing complex input containers such as custom sliders to work on all browsers, majority of input components in $TR!F3 are created from scratch only tedious and complex components are made with material UI.
+  * ```@mui/styled-engine-sc``` mui uses the ```emotion engine``` as its default styling engine for styling its components however it is slow due to its generation of ~100's of style tags in the header tag upon rendering components containing mui components.
+Using this engine if phenomenally faster barely a cost in performance and rendering time.

 * Back-End
   * ```jBuilder``` for returning database data in ```JSON``` formatting to the front-end.
   * ```Ruby v3.1.2``` latest version of ```Ruby``` for coding the backend server, logic and database handling.